kamu-data/kamu-molecule-bridge/README.md

 **Re-Synchronization**:

-In event of a bug or manual changes in access permissions in Kamu Node it may be sometimes needed to re-synchronize the blockchain state with permissions in Kamu from scratch.
-To do this ...
+In the event of a bug or manual changes in access permissions in Kamu Node it may sometimes be necessary to re-synchronize the blockchain state with permissions in Kamu from scratch.
+To achieve this, just restart the service.

->[!WARNING]
-> TODO